|

 The general problem of this encryption method has already been mentioned:

-Although it is mathematically secure, the key can be stolen or the key-holder can be bribed to release it.
 Also due to the high logistic effort mentioned before, the OTP method could never prevail in big communication networks.
 Nevertheless for a highly secure communication between only two parties it is still the first choice in terms of security.

 Another more theoretical problem is that the encryption keys have to be created truly random and independent of each other.
 Ideally this can only be done by a non-deterministic physical random generator.
 Practically this is not done most of the time but suboptimal random numbers are used.
 For example common computers are not able to create real random numbers but only pseudo-random numbers.